Lectures on the Spin and Loop $O(n)$ Models: The Loop model

 In the self-avoiding walk case, $n=0$, it was proved by Duminil-Copin and Smirnov~\cite{DumSmi12} that $x=x_c(0) = 1/\sqrt{2 + \sqrt{2}}$ is critical (it is the inverse of the connective constant of the hexagonal lattice; see Section~\ref{sec:saw}), though conformal invariance and convergence to SLE have not been established.
 Furthermore, it was shown that for $x > x_c(0)$ the self-avoiding walk is space-filling~\cite{DumKozYad11}.

-For large values of $n$, it has been shown~\cite{DCPSS14} that there is exponential decay of loop lengths for all values of $x$ (see Section~\ref{sec:large-n} for details).
+For large values of $n$, it has been shown by Duminil-Copin--Peled--Samotij--Spinka~\cite{DCPSS14} that there is exponential decay of loop lengths for all values of $x$ (see Section~\ref{sec:large-n} for details).

-For $n \in [1,2]$, it has recently been shown~\cite{macroscopicloops2017} that the model exhibits macroscopic loops at the critical point $x=x_c(n)$.
-A main tool in the proof is the observation that the Ising-type spin representation of the loop $O(n)$ model, in which the loops form the interfaces between $\pm1$ spins on the triangular lattice, satisfies the FKG lattice condition (i.e., has strong positive association) when $n\ge 1$ and $nx^2\le 1$.
+For $n \in [1,2]$, it has been shown by Duminil-Copin--Glazman--Peled--Spinka~\cite{macroscopicloops2017} that the model exhibits macroscopic loops at the critical point $x=x_c(n)$.
+A main tool in the proof is the observation that the Ising-type \emph{spin representation} of the loop $O(n)$ model, in which the loops form the interfaces between $\pm1$ spins on the triangular lattice, satisfies the FKG lattice condition (i.e., has strong positive association) when $n\ge 1$ and $nx^2\le 1$.
+Based on this and ideas from~\cite{DumSidTas13} the authors deduce a \emph{dichotomy} theorem when $n$ and $x$ are in this range: Either the length of the loop passing through a given vertex has exponential tail decay, or the model satisfies Russo--Seymour--Welsh (RSW) type estimates, i.e., for some $c\in(0,1)$ and any given annulus whose outer radius is twice its inner radius, the probability to see a loop which winds around the annulus is between $c$ and $1-c$.
+In this range of parameters, using a technique of~\cite{georgii2000percolation}, it is further shown that the loop $O(n)$ model has a unique Gibbs measure.

+The high-temperature (ferromagnetic) Ising case, when $n=1$ and $\frac{1}{\sqrt{3}}<x<1$, can be shown to exhibit RSW type estimates using the techniques of \cite{tassion2016crossing}.
+Another possibility is to rely on the aforementioned dichotomy: Exponential tail decay can be ruled out by noting that the Ising model has a unique Gibbs measure in this range~\cite[Theorem 3.25]{friedli2016statistical}, which then cannot have an infinite connected component of $+$'s, nor an infinite connected component of $-$'s (by an argument of Zhang which rules out coexistence of the infinite components; see, e.g.,~\cite[Theorem 14.3]{haggstrom2006uniqueness}), so that every vertex is surrounded by infinitely many loops (domain walls).
+Remarkably, the question of convergence of the loops to CLE(6) for the high-temperature Ising model remains open.